nomic-ai/gpt4all/gpt4all-chat/README.md

 * Syntax highlighting support for programming languages, etc.
 * REST API with a built-in webserver in the chat gui itself with a headless operation mode as well
 * Advanced settings for changing temperature, topk, etc. (DONE)
+* * Improve the accessibility of the installer for screen reader users
 * YOUR IDEA HERE

 ## Building and running